Business Loans for Eye Care Business

 Optometrists and ophthalmologists go through a great deal of schooling—and that can mean big student debts.
 We understand that.
 We know that you might have cut corners or delayed payments in the past.
 But we don’t think that should make it impossible to get a loan.

 Traditional banks will deny eye care professionals loans for having less-than-perfect credit.
 But because we’re an alternative lender, we’ll work with you.
-As long as your credit score is 500 or greater, you can get a bad credit small business loan from Shield Funding.
+As long as your credit score is 500 or greater, you can get a merchant cash advance from Shield Funding.

-You can still get up to $1,000,000 at interest rates down to 12%.
+You can still get up to $1,000,000 at interest rates as low as 12%.
 If you’ve been in business for two months and you bring in at least $8,000 every month, we’ll work with you to find the right loan product for your eye care business.

 Glasses retailers need to keep a lot of stock.
 Frames, lenses, contacts, and accessories like cases and cleaning supplies take up a lot of room and can cost a lot to keep up to date.
 This is especially true as frame styles change.